Written by Ioana Bărbănțan

 Just to clarify, Machine Learning is the science that enables computers to learn concepts using data without being explicitly programmed.
 The applications of ML are involved in your every-day activities allowing you to buy products personalized for your specific needs, filtering spam emails thus allowing you to read only the ones with relevant content or automatically categorizing your images based on their content.

-Below I will present some of the most common misconceptions about ML technologies.
-Contexts where I was required to employ ML technologies but after proper analysis, it turned out that these technologies were not actually a good fit.
+Below we will present some of the most common misconceptions about ML technologies.
+Contexts where we was required to employ ML technologies but after proper analysis, it turned out that these technologies were not actually a good fit.

 A big volume of data enables predictions